PFPrzytycki/CellWalkR/examples/CellWalkR_Vignette.md

 Downstream Analysis
 -------------------

 Once we have created a cellWalk object, we can use it for downstream analysis.
+At this stage a visualization can be launched for interactive downstream analysis.
+See the [interacting with your cellWalk object vignette](Interacting_Vignette.md) for details.

 Most directly, we can look at what labels are the most strongly linked to each cell.
 This is based on the maxiumum amount of label-to-cell influence in the cell walk.
 Cell labeling can be used for numerous further downstream analyses such as cell-type specific peak calling.